The Bayesian Geometry of Transformer Attention

-Alternative sequence models----state-space architectures \citep{gu2022efficiently,gu2024mamba}, convolutional variants \citep{poli2023hyena}, and deep MLPs---- often match transformers in perplexity on natural text.
+Alternative sequence models---state-space architectures \citep{gu2022efficiently,gu2024mamba}, convolutional variants \citep{poli2023hyena}, and recurrent networks--- often match transformers in perplexity on natural text.
 But perplexity conflates modeling and inference capability.
 Our results provide a finer test: whether an architecture can reproduce an analytic Bayesian posterior under strict non-memorization constraints.